 T32 Co-Director

-Associate Professor of Psychology, Indiana University-Purdue University Indianapolis (IUPUI)
+Associate Professor of Psychology, Indiana University Indianapolis

 Member, IU Simon Comprehensive Cancer Center